parkerbrandt/hon3980-research/README.md

         - 3 classes each (cortex, medulla, pelvis) with each class having 30 3D images
         - Stored as .tiff files

-### The Problem
+## The Problem

 Part 1:</br>
 Given 3-dimensional images of kidney classes, can we create a machine learning model that can classify those 3-dimensional images to which class of kidney tissue the image belongs to accurately.

 Part 2:</br>
 Can we use the existing image data set to create more images to train the machine learning model further?
+If so, how can we change the images to provide more data to the model for greater accuracy?

-### Methods & Algorithms
+## Methods & Algorithms

 #### Rotation & Cropping